godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/tooling.md

 Nervos Network is a decentralized and permissionless multi-layer blockchain ecosystem.
 The Nervos blockchain, also known as the Common Knowledge Base, is the bottom-most layer in the Nervos ecosystem.
 It serves as a foundation to build on and provides trust to all layers built on top.
 It is designed to maximize decentralization while remaining minimal, flexible, and secure.
 Its main purpose is the reliable preservation of any data and assets stored within it.

 The focus of layer 1 is security and decentralization.
 Layer 1 provides a source of trust to all layers above it.
-Layer 2 focuses on scalability, providing high-throughput with millions of transactions per second.
+Layer 2 focuses on scalability, providing high throughput with millions of transactions per second.
 The two layers function together to achieve higher levels of decentralization, security, and scalability than are possible on a single layer.

 The CKB node software is what powers the layer 1 blockchain.
 It handles the aspects of networking, consensus, smart contract execution, data storage, and data retrieval.
 CKB nodes are run by all participants of the network that need RPC access to the information contained within the blockchain.